 A large number of studies regarding slag deposition and its effects have been conducted by various governmental agencies on both sides of the border.
 The historical studies of which we are aware have not identified unacceptable risks resulting from the presence of slag in the river.
-In June 2006, Teck Metals and its affiliate, Teck American Incorporated ("TAI"), entered into a Settlement Agreement (the "EPA Agreement") with the US Environmental Protection Agency ("EPA") and the United States under which TAI is paying for and conducting a remedial investigation and feasibility study ("RI/FS") of contamination in the Upper Columbia River under the oversight of the EPA.
-Contemporaneously with the execution of the EPA Agreement, the EPA withdrew a unilateral administrative order ("UAO") purporting to compel Teck Metals to conduct the studies.
-This multi-year study will use the latest science developed by the EPA and other researchers to assess environmental risks in the river system.
+In June 2006, Teck Metals and its affiliate, TAI, entered into a Settlement Agreement (the "EPA Agreement") with the US Environmental Protection Agency ("EPA") and the United States under which TAI is paying for and conducting a remedial investigation and feasibility study ("RI/FS") of contamination in the Upper Columbia River under the oversight of the EPA.

-The RI/FS is scheduled for completion in 2011 and is being prepared by independent consultants approved by the EPA and retained by TAI.
+The RI/FS is being prepared by independent consultants approved by the EPA and retained by TAI.
 TAI is paying the EPA's oversight costs and providing funding for the participation of other governmental parties: the Department of Interior, the State of Washington and two native tribes, the Confederated Tribes of the Colville Nation (the "Colville Tribe") and the Spokane Tribe.
 Teck Metals has guaranteed TAI's performance of the EPA Agreement.
 TAI has also placed US\$20 million in escrow as financial assurance of its intention to discharge its obligations under the EPA Agreement.
 We have accrued our estimate of the costs of the RI/FS.